How to Transform Your Rut into a Runway

 Short step from rut to runway/Texas wildflowers/Steve Blaising

-Since we fall easily, it’s good to plan ahead on who will be the guide.
+Since we fall quickly, it’s good to plan ahead on who will be the guide.

 One of the shortest chapters in the Bible shows the way out.